Jobs In Portugal For Americans in 2026

 - Nurses and health professionals

-- Marketing Manager
+- Marketing managers

-- English teacher
+- English teachers

 In order to find jobs in Portugal, your first step should be to peruse online websites for job postings.
 Websites like Indeed and Jobs In Lisbon are a great place to start.
-You can also contact recruitment agencies and any personal contacts you have already in Portugal.
+You can also contact recruitment agencies and any personal contacts you already have in Portugal.

 If you have more questions about finding employment abroad, check out our article on working abroad as an American today!